ccdschool/fsharpdaybyday/README.md

 # F# Day by Day
-This repository is dedicated to learning the language F# in tiny increments.
+This repository is dedicated to teaching the F# languages in tiny increments.
 The idea is you come back to the repo every day for a small dose of Functional Programming (FP).

+## Why learn F#?
 What F# is, is best said by its current "owner", the F# Foundation at [fsharp.org](http://fsharp.org):

 > F# is a mature, open source, cross-platform, functional-first programming language.
 It empowers users and organizations to tackle complex computing problems with simple, maintainable and robust code.